-Has won six times on the European Tour since producing a spectacular finish as the Netherlands became world amateur team champions in South Africa in 2006, Luiten playing the last five holes in six under par.
+Has won six times on the European Tour since producing a spectacular finish as the Netherlands became World Amateur Team Champions in South Africa in 2006, Luiten playing the last five holes in six under par.

-Turned professional the same season, but had to wait until 2011 for his first Tour success.
+He turned professional the same season, but he had to wait until 2011 for his first Tour success.
 It came at the Iskandar Johor Open in Malaysia, then two years later he added the Lyoness Open in Austria and the KLM Open on home soil.

 He represented his country on golf’s return to the Olympics in Brazil and helped Continental Europe defeat Britain and Ireland at the 2013 Seve Trophy, winning all four games with Gregory Bourdy.